skyscrapers/documentation/kubernetes/logging.md

 - `cwl-2019.03.22` has all log entries for the 22nd of March 2019

-The default index patter in Kibana is `cwl-*`, which combines the data for all the daily indexes.
+The default index pattern in Kibana is `cwl-*`, which combines the data for all the daily indexes.

 ### Querying data